-We are located in the village of Grand Bend which is 60 miles northeast of Port Huron/Sarnia, 60 miles northwest of London, 45 miles south of Goderich and 120 miles due west of Toronto.
+We are located in the village of Grand Bend only 45 minutes from the north end of either Sarnia or London and 2 ½ hours due west of Toronto.
 Grand Bend is well known as a fun and active summer vacation destination for Canadians and Americans alike.

 Racing or Cruising

 Racing is only part of the picture.
-While we encourage our members to participate in the race program, many also enjoy day sailing for a few hours of relaxation, or extended cruising to destinations like Georgian Bay, the North Channel or ports on the Michigan side.
-Grand Bend offers direct access to some of the world’s finest cruising waters for sailors and powerboaters.
+While we encourage our members to participate in the race program, many also enjoy day sailing for a few hours of relaxation, or anchoring off the expansive sandy beaches of southern Lake Huron.
+Grand Bend is ideally located to begin an extended cruise to destinations like Georgian Bay, the North Channel or ports on the Michigan shore of Lake Huron.
+Without a doubt, Grand Bend offers direct access to some of the world’s finest cruising waters for sailors and powerboaters.

 A Range of Amenities

 The Grand Bend area offers sandy beaches just a short walk from the clubhouse.
 There are a variety of restaurants, shops, supermarkets and activities for the whole family.
+It is all walkable.
 The nearby Oakwood Inn offers luxury accommodation plus golf and tennis.
-The Huron County Playhouse less than 2 miles away is one of Canada’s most successful summer theatres with a playbill suitable for the entire family.
-The Pinery Provincial Park starts less than 2 miles to the South.
-One of the unique benefits of boat ownership at Grand Bend is the opportunity to watch the Village’s annual Canada Day fireworks display from the lake.
-The reflections are spectacular.
+The Huron County Playhouse less than 5 km away is one of Canada’s most successful summer theatres with a playbill suitable for the entire family.
+The Pinery Provincial Park is less than 2 miles to the South.
+One of the unique benefits of boat ownership at Grand Bend is the opportunity to watch the annual Canada Day fireworks display from the lake.

 Opportunities for New Sailors